How to manage your paid subscriptions

-The subscription economy has grown by more than 350% 1 in seven years, with hundreds of new services demanding our attention and, more importantly, our bank details.
-How can you keep track of those monthly payments?
+With new subscription services demanding our attention and, more importantly, our bank details, how can you keep track of those monthly payments?

 By Amy McDonnell

-With 82% 2 of adult Brits subscribed to at least one service, it’s likely you get a monthly goodie box delivered to your door or use streaming services such as Spotify and Netflix.
+With 65% of UK homes subscribed to a regular service 1, it’s likely you get a monthly goodie box delivered to your door or use streaming services such as Spotify and Netflix.
 Even technology companies such as Microsoft and Adobe have caught on and now only offer subscription-based models for computer software like Word and Photoshop.